John P. Flynn

-Lieutenant General John Peter Flynn (17 July 19225 March 1997) was a lieutenant general in the United States Air Force (USAF) who served in World War II, the Korean War and the Vietnam War.
+Lieutenant General John Peter Flynn (17 July 1922 – 5 March 1997) was a lieutenant general in the United States Air Force (USAF) who served in World War II, the Korean War and the Vietnam War.
 He was the senior American prisoner of war in North Vietnam from October 1967 to March 1973.
 Following his release from captivity he continued his USAF career, finally serving as the 21st Inspector General of the Air Force.

 Early life and education

-He was born on 17 July 1922 in Cleveland Ohio.
+Flynn was born on 17 July 1922 in Cleveland, Ohio.

 Military career

-He enlisted in the Ohio Army National Guard on 20 September 1938 and was honorably discharged on 24 September 1940.
+Flynn enlisted in the Ohio Army National Guard on 20 September 1938 and was honorably discharged on 24 September 1940.
 He enlisted in the United States Army Reserve on 18 November 1942 and began air training on 18 February 1943.
-He was commissioned as a Second Lieutenant in the United States Army Air Forces and awarded his wings on 23 May 1944.
+He was commissioned as a second lieutenant in the United States Army Air Forces and awarded his wings on 23 May 1944.

-He was assigned to the 31st Fighter Wing in Italy, where he flew P-51 Mustangs on bomber escort missions until the end of World War II.
+Flynn was assigned to the 31st Fighter Wing in Italy, where he flew P-51 Mustangs on bomber escort missions until the end of World War II.
 He was then transferred to the 20th Fighter Wing at Biggs Air Force Base, Texas.
 He then moved to Williams Air Force Base, Arizona, where he trained on the P-80 Shooting Star.
-He was assigned as an RF-80 reconnaissance pilot with the 67th Tactical Reconnaissance Wing at March Air Force Base, California from September 1947 to July 1948.
+He was assigned as an RF-80 reconnaissance pilot with the 67th Tactical Reconnaissance Wing at March Air Force Base, California, from September 1947 to July 1948.

-In August 1948, he was transferred to the 49th Fighter Wing at Misawa Air Base, Japan, serving there until February 1951.
+In August 1948, Flynn was transferred to the 49th Fighter Wing at Misawa Air Base, Japan, serving there until February 1951.
 During the Korean War he flew combat missions over Korea from June 1950 to February 1951.

-Following his return from Japan he served with the 20th Fighter-Bomber Wing at Shaw Air Force Base, South Carolina, and then at Langley Air Force Base, Virginia and then RAF Wethersfield, England, until August 1953.
+Following his return from Japan he served with the 20th Fighter-Bomber Wing at Shaw Air Force Base, South Carolina, and then at Langley Air Force Base, Virginia, and then RAF Wethersfield, England, until August 1953.
 He then transferred to the 49th Air Division in England, serving there until May 1956, when he was assigned as chief of plans, 19th Air Force at Foster Air Force Base, Texas.
 He was promoted to major on 1 April 1955.